<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 The winning company exceeded the losing company in two areas.
 The first was its cybersecurity, which won Factor 2.
 The second area was a superior management approach, Factor 4.

 The winning company won despite bidding $2,810,436 more than the losing company, representing about 5% of the value of the contract.
-Since each factor was weighted equally in the decision, we attribute cybersecurity for half of the additional value.
+Since each factor was weighted equally in the decision, we attribute cybersecurity to half of the additional value.
 Therefore, implementing the NIST CSF was worth at least $1,405,218 to the winning company, or 2.5% of the contract.

 According to NIST, 87% of Department of Defense contracts have the DFARS 252.204-7012 standard written in them by July 2017.
 These standards all converge and contain NIST controls.
-Implementing the NIST Cybersecurity Framework was the critical factor in the DoD’s final decision described above according to the U.S. Government Accountability Office.
+Implementing the NIST Cybersecurity Framework was the critical factor in the DoD’s final decision described above, according to the U.S. Government Accountability Office.
 It was noted that:

 “[The winning company] proposed to incorporate the voluntary NIST CSF on top of its compliance with the baseline cybersecurity requirements, which was the basis of the unique strength awarded to its proposal.”
 (Page 9)